 - Antipsychotic medications

-To avoid side effects from ginseng, some experts suggest not taking ginseng for more than three months at a time.
+To avoid side effects from ginseng, some experts suggest not taking ginseng for more than three to six months at a time.
 If need be, your doctor may recommend that you take a break and then begin to take ginseng again for a few weeks or months.